 Spelling and reading are mutually reinforcing activities; both rely upon referencing the sound/symbol relationship of the English alphabet.
 Spelling is not, as often commonly believed, a process primarily of memorizing the spelling of words, just as decoding is not a process of recognizing words from sight memory.
 Instead research has established that both activities of reading (decoding) and spelling (encoding) are inextricably interwoven and mutually-reinforcing of the other.
 Decoding or sounding out a word requires that a student associate a sound with each letter or letter team within the word and then requires that a student blend those sounds together in order to pronounce the word.
 Spelling reverses this process and requires that a student become aware of the individual, discrete sounds within a word and then associate a letter or letter team with each sound in the word to spell the word.
-To use an analogy, the activities of reading and spelling are the heads and tails of the same coin.

 The lessons in the We All Can Read Program alternate between decoding (reading) and encoding (spelling) activities; half of the instructional activity in this program consists of students spelling words using the process described in the above paragraph.
 A major purpose in our spelling dictation lessons is to establish for the student an awareness of the existence of discrete sounds found in all words (phonemic awareness), and the direct and consistent relationship in English between letters and their sounds.